Meet Sarah

 I was a kid who ABSOLUTELY grew up feeling too embarrassed and unsure to talk about anything to do with sex at all.

-Talking about awkward stuff is hard to do with kids.
+Talking about awkward stuff can be hard to do with kids.

 And here's why.